luanrv00/luanrv00/readme.md

 **Hi, I'm Luan.
 Like many of you I work with computers.**

-### Scenarios I've working on for the past 6 years:
+### Scenarios I've working on for the past 6 years

-- Frontend development with HTML, CSS and JavaScript ecosystem (mostly Reactjs);
+- Web apps with JavaScript, Ruby, Python and Java;
-- Local and production environments with Linux and Docker;
+- Local and production environments with Linux, Docker and Terraform;
 - CI/CD environments with GitHub/GitLab/Bitbucket and tools such Travis, Semaphore, GitHub Actions and GitLab CI;
-- Digital product development strategies and metrics such Agile methods (Scrum, Kanban, OKR, OnCall);
+- Software development strategies and metrics such Agile methods, OKR and OnCall;
-- Web application tests automation with Cypress, Jest, RSpec and others.
+- Web application tests automation with Playwright, Cypress, Jest, RSpec and others.

-### There is some keywords I have strong interest:

-- Linux
-- JavaScript
-- Ruby
-- Python
-- Rust
-- Docker
-- Kubernetes
-- Terraform
-- Cypress

-### Fun fact

-I added a reference to the Matrix movie in this readme

 ---